Fees and key information

 This course will help you to specialise in the network and application security of modern hardware and software systems.
 In the foundation year you’ll focus on learning the core principles of cyber security, robotics and internet of things, mathematics and programming.

-The skills you gain with this foundation year will fully prepare you for the practical and theoretical study in the following three years of the course.
+The skills you gain during this foundation year will fully prepare you for the practical and theoretical study in the following three years of the course.

 The foundation year of this course is shared with a number of other cyber security-related degrees, so in Year 0 you’ll have classmates who are interested in a variety of different specialisms.